CatInsideBoxUnderTheTable/ITransfer/Infrastructure/README.md

 - state management resources
 - required group and user with the least privileges
 - s3 bucket with blocked public access and KMS encryption
+- stale object deletions for clean and low-cost solution
 - monitoring utilities(like spending alarms and so on)

 ## STATE MANAGEMENT